alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ^
 All our jobs include some form of communication
 - Customer contact
-- Daily/Planning/Review/Retro etc.
+- Meetings: Daily/Planning/Review/Retro
-- Jira/Confluence/GitHub and of course
+- Digital: Jira/Confluence/GitHub/Slack

 ^
-The thing is ...
+The thing is, we in tech are all about solving problems

 ---

 ![](images/problem-solving.jpeg)

 ^
-The tech industry is about solving problems in an efficient manner
+Solving problems in an efficient manner; we talk a lot about

-^
-"Holy Grail" of the Tech Industry
 - Efficent Code
 - Time Management
 - High Velocity